 Just as automation changed the game of marketing, automation is now changing the landscape of sales.
 There was a long time when a good salesperson was required to be diligent.
 They had to be organized and meticulous because sales is all about timing.
 Just because a lead isn’t ready to buy today doesn’t mean he won’t be next week, next quarter, or next year.
 If you wanted to succeed in a sales role, you either had to be blessed with an outstanding memory or you had to establish an effective system for keeping records.

 Until the relatively recent transition to the modern digital age, it was very difficult for a colleague or a boss to be able to efficiently access that information.
 Managers and executives want to be able to see into the future.
 They want to be able to plan for what is coming.
 Having a clearer picture of the sales pipeline helps them do that, and having a cloud-based CRM and suite of tools in HubSpot makes the sales pipeline management so much easier.
 By automating emails and reminders and tracking deals and contact history, you can spend a lot more time actively selling, which is why the Sequences tool is one of my favorite features of Sales Pro.
 It allows you to build out customzied touches patterns, so you can ensure that every prospect and lead is conatcted in the most effective ways, with the most appropriate language, and at the best possible times.
+It's also tremendously connected into existing marketing assets and efforts, allowing teams to achieve a new level of sales and marketing alignment.

 Customize your touch patterns